payam-avarwand/Wikipedia-Contribution-Finder/README.md

 # Wikipedia Contribution Finder
-This is a user-friendly tool designed to extract and list article titles edited by a specified Wikipedia user, supporting both English and Persian Wikipedia.
+A user-friendly tool designed to extract and list all Article titles edited by a specified Wikipedia user in a specific Time period, supporting both English and Persian Wikipedia.
-It filters out non-article edits and sorts contributions chronologically, saving results to a text file for easy reference.
+It filters out non-article edits and sorts contributions chronologically (oldest to newest), saving results to a text file for easy reference.
 Users can customize the date range for analysis, ensuring focused and relevant output.
 With an intuitive interface, it simplifies tracking a user's editing history while excluding maintenance